 Increased returns due to poor data isn’t just bad for that single transaction, it can actually put a damper on future sales, as well.

 Facebook, for one, has begun monitoring complaints against merchants on their platform.
-If a company receives enough repeatedly poor feedback on products or shipping and makes no obvious effort to address it, Facebook will reportedly reduce their ad visibility or ban them outright.
+If a company receives enough repeatedly poor feedback on products or shipping and makes no obvious effort to address it, Facebook will reportedly reduce their ad visibility or ban them.
+When such a powerful platform decides to start cracking down on bad data, the trend is bound to have a domino effect.

 Poor Search Engine Performance